takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 Feature suggestions are tracked as [GitHub issues](https://gitlab.com/one-touch-pipeline/weskit/api/issues).

+- Using the feature template(default), please provide a **detailed description of the suggested feature**.
 - Use a **clear and descriptive title** for the issue to identify the suggestion.
-- Provide a **detailed description of the suggested feature** in as many details as possible using the feature template(default).

 <!-- omit in toc -->
 ## Attribution